noaione/yuusha-shoukan-ln/sources/v03/chapter2.md

 that look too weird.
 The town is lively and bustling with activity as the Sacred Tree Festival is coming up tomorrow...
 The atmosphere really is like that day before christmas, as I could even see some couples here and there.
-It would be great if these riajuus would explode though...
+It would be great if these normies would explode though...

 However, I knew that something like this would happen, but being alone within this atmosphere really isn't very nice.
 It would be great if I could at least